MohammedInTheCloud/TweetDeleter/README.md

-# deleteTweets
+# Twitter Manger

-DeleteTweets is a Chrome extension designed to help you easily delete all your tweets.
+Twitter Manger is a Chrome extension designed to help you easily delete all your tweets.

 ## Features